 This recipe not only incorporates cookie dough into breakfast, but it also packs the parfait into a wine glass—making breakfast feel like a true treat.
 The cookie dough is made healthy with mashed banana, oats, peanut butter, and a splash of milk, and made easy by requiring a simple stir (no baking—woohoo).
 The rest includes yogurt and banana slices, but feel free to go wild and add whatever mix-ins you have on hand.

 Were you overzealous when it came to making (or buying) cranberry sauce?
 (We get it.
+It's hard to not get overexcited about fall flavors!)
+If you, like us, are sick of Thanksgiving-inspired sandwiches, try these cranberry breakfast parfaits.
+Cranberry sauce is loaded into the bottom of single-serve glass containers, Greek yogurt is piled on top, and homemade cinnamon granola is packed onto to the brim, providing just the right amount of spice and crunch.
+Take that, Thanksgiving leftovers.
+(We get it.
 It's hard to not get overexcited about fall flavors.)
 If you, like us, are sick of Thanksgiving-inspired sandwiches, try these cranberry breakfast parfaits.

 Cranberry sauce is loaded into the bottom of single-serve glass containers, Greek yogurt is piled on top, and homemade cinnamon granola is packed onto to the brim, providing just the right amount of spice and crunch.
 Take that, Thanksgiving leftovers.